rajeunoia/AIPersonCount/README.md

 # AIPersonCount
 AI Person Count with Open CV , Tensforflow with minimum number of code lines.

+Using this few lines , you can do person detection and person count on any youtube video,

+To change the youtube video link, go to python file and replace the youtube link and your youtube file will run and you can see the person count.
+The accuracy is not upto mark.
+I will add more repos with similar usecases.

 This program detect common objects as Person , Car, Trucks etc and also shows the count of people in each Frame.
 This will need Tensorflow on MacOS, as of Apr 2023, this needs Python < 3.11 , I did with Python 3.10.9